ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 In the Duet chat window, we can prompt Duet to generate a test command:
 ```
-Generate a curl command for the /quotes/book endpoint for a local environment at port 8083 for the book "The Road"
+Generate a curl command for the /quotes/book endpoint for a local environment at port 8083 for the book "The Lord of the Rings"
 ```

 Duet will generate the cURL command, which we can run: